 Allium 'Mount Everest' is a hybrid of A. stipitatum and A. hollandicum produced by Langendijk Brothers in Holland.
 The stems are over three feet tall and flowers about 5 inches across; it blooms around the end of May, slightly later than the typical purple big ball alliums.
 It is similar to Allium 'Mont Blanc'.
 Photographs by David Pilling.

 Allium schubertii is a fantastic, whimsical giant onion, with flower pedicels of various length, creating a big spidery ball of blooms.
 Not reliably hardy in cold climates. - The first photo was taken by Lauw de Jager.
 The second from Kelly Irvin is an example where they are planted too close together.
 This picture might help with imagining the actual size of the inflorescence.
 The young model accompanying the onions goes by the name Gabriel.
 The third was taken in its habitat in the Golan Heights- Syria by Oron Peri.
-Photo 4 of commercially supplied bulbs on a 10 mm grid by David Pilling
+Photo 4 of commercially supplied bulbs on a 10 mm grid and photo 5 of shoots in January by David Pilling

 Allium index - Allium flavum Relatives - Allium hybrids - American alliums A-B - American alliums C - American alliums D-F - American alliums G-H - American alliums I-M - American alliums N-R - American alliums S-Z - Blue alliums - chives - Domed alliums - Drumstick alliums - Miscellaneous alliums A-E - Miscellaneous alliums F-M - Miscellaneous alliums N-R - Miscellaneous alliums S-Z - Rhizomatous alliums